SimeonKazandzhiev/jackpot-system/README.md

 is set to 5, then approximately 5% of all bets will trigger the jackpot.
 ● Number of Levels - this is how many levels the jackpot will have

-Also, a jackpot for an operator has these two global settings:
-● Operator Identifier
-● Jackpot trigger percentage - this is the probability to trigger a jackpot.
-For example, if this is set to 5, then approximately 5% of all bets will trigger the jackpot.
-● Number of Levels - this is how many levels the jackpot will have

 # Bet placement